For the latest information on Coronavirus (COVID-19) visit gov.uk/coronavirus

 If you believe you may have contracted Coronavirus, you can check your symptoms via NHS 111’s online symptom checker: https://tinyurl.com/sqqezkq.
 You can also find the latest UK Government “stay at home” guidance here: https://tinyurl.com/u25puoa.

 It is important that we all play our part in helping to prevent the spread of this virus.
-The social distancing measures that the UK Government have put in place are there to protect us all – and particularly elderly and vulnerable people whom we may unknowingly pass the virus onto.
+The social distancing measures that the UK Government has put in place are there to protect us all – and particularly elderly and vulnerable people whom we may unknowingly pass the virus onto.
 Strong adherence to the latest public health advice will also help to ensure that our NHS can cope with the likely increased demand over the coming days, weeks, and potentially months.

 Support for businesses and employees